 The Accidental Superpower: The Coming Hurdles & Opportunities

 The world is changing fast.
-Demographic shifts are turning everything we know about global and national economies on its ear.
-Shale energy is undoing decades of dependencies.
+Demographic shifts are turning everything we know about the global economy on its ear, while shale energy is undoing decades of dependencies.
 The immutable rules of geography are breaking down our longstanding global free trade system.
 And it is all happening at the same time.
 What will this new world look like, exactly?
-With a mix of analysis and wit, Zeihan shows what this new world looks like from any number of angles–government, corporate, financial, domestic and foreign—so audiences can understand what’s coming, and plan ahead.
+With a mix of analysis and wit, Zeihan maps out the future from any number of viewpoints — government, corporate, financial, domestic and foreign — so audiences can make plans for a now more understandable future.

 Canada: Opportunities First, then Challenges